Viveckh/Veniqa/README.md

 ## Contribution

-We are currently in the process of building test suites, docker images and writing extensive documentation to speed up startup time for developers.
+We are currently in the process of building test suites, and writing extensive documentation to speed up startup time for developers.
 In the meantime, any Pull Requests/Issues found are appreciated.

 ## Blame These People For